onecodex/bacillus-anthracis-panel/_sections/acknowledgments.md

 order: 6
 container: footer
 ---
-Our gratitude belongs all those who provided feedback and input on this project, in particular Jeremy Mason-Herr.
+Our gratitude belongs all those who provided feedback and input on this project.